B2B Debt Recovery – The 6 Archetypes of Debtors

 Take-Aways for Credit Managers

 We conducted research into B2B debt recovery claims that involved SME debtors over a four year period and we used statistical and qualitative analysis to gain insights to benefit our Clients.
-All claims were business-related (B2B) and the quantitative data included the date of invoicing, date of legal action, date of recovery, level of legal action, date of appointment of an insolvency practitioner (if applicable) and the payback to the client (or failure to recover).
-The time period for the research stretched over the Global Financial Crisis and included debtors located in NSW, Victoria and Queensland.
+Notably, all claims were business-related (B2B) and the quantitative data included the date of invoicing, date of legal action, date of recovery, level of legal action, date of appointment of an insolvency practitioner (if applicable) and the payback to the client (or failure to recover).
+The time period for the research stretched over the GFC and included debtors located in NSW, Victoria and Queensland.

 We were able to divide all the debtors into the following categories by identifying recurring qualitative factors and linking them to debtor categories:

-1. Chronically insolvent – There is an appointment of an insolvency practitioner and there was prior evidence of insolvency.
+There is an appointment of an insolvency practitioner in addition to prior evidence of insolvency.

-6. Payment delay – There is a payment of the debt after legal action and no evidence of any of the above key factors.
+There is a payment of the debt after legal action in addition to no evidence of any of the above key factors.

 The Productivity Commission released a report in 2000 (Business Failure and Change: An Australian Perspective) that found that each year 7.5% of businesses leave their industry (i.e. business exit) whilst only 0.5% of businesses have a catastrophic failure (i.e. chronic insolvency).
 Therefore, the key risk to our Clients is not likely to be a chronically insolvent debtor (i.e. Mr Muddle) but a debtor that exits the business without resolving outstanding affairs (i.e. Mr Quiet).

-The categorisation of Debtors helps Credit Managers and Financial Controllers to take appropriate action to recover debts and write off the debts that aren’t recoverable.
-Legal action may be delegated to a suitable lawyer or mercantile agent that acts in the best interests of their client.
+The categorization of Debtors helps Credit Managers and Financial Controllers to take appropriate action to recover debts and write off the debts that aren’t recoverable.
+Otherwise, legal action may be delegated to a suitable lawyer or mercantile agent that acts in the best interests of their client.
 Bad debts should be seen as a symptom of a problem with a business process (i.e. credit management).